CDCgov/data-exchange-upload/upload-server/readme.md

 #### S3

-To use an AWS S3 bucket as the storage backend, you'll need to [create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) to upload to within S3 and give a user or service read and write access to it.
+To use an AWS S3 bucket as the storage backend, [create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) to upload to within S3 and give a user or service read and write access to it.
 Then set the bucket name and endpoint URI of the S3 instance.

 *upload-server/.env*: